Year of Dog (2018)

 Cleaning the house and putting up New Year Decorations

 From the 23rd of the lunar month, Chinese people carry out a thorough cleaning of their houses representing a wish to sweep away the old, and the bad and to prepare a farewell to the past year and welcome in the New Year.
 People also put up New Year decorations such as red lanterns, red couplets (paired greeting phrases written on red paper with black ink), and New Year paintings.

 Chinese New Year Dinner

-On the Chinese New Year’s Eve, families will usually gather to have a meal as a wrap up for the past year and celebrate a fruitful harvest of the coming year.
+On Chinese New Year’s Eve, families will usually gather to have a meal to mark the end of the past year and celebrate a fruitful harvest of the coming year.
 The North of China usually celebrates with a hot pot and Chinese dumplings in the shape of a sycee, which symbolizes the wishes for wealth.
-While South of the Yangtze River, they usually have nian gao (sticky rice cake) and tangyuan (sticky rice ball dessert) for wealth and family reunion in the new year respectively.
-In Hong Kong, people from walled villages will also have pun choi (basin cuisine) with Cantonese cuisines of pork, beef, lamb, chicken, duck, abalone, dried mushroom, squid, shrimp, bean curd and Chinese white radish.
-All the people from the walled villages will usually gather to have a pun choi on Chinese New Year.
+While South of the Yangtze River, they usually have nian gao (sticky rice cake) and tangyuan (sticky rice ball dessert) for wealth and family reunion respectively.
+In Hong Kong, people from walled villages will also have pun choi (basin cuisine) with Cantonese pork, beef, lamb, chicken, duck, abalone, dried mushroom, squid, shrimp, bean curd and Chinese white radish.
+All the people from the walled villages will usually gather together to celebrate with a pun choi.

 Giving and/ receiving a Red Pocket

-During the Chinese New Year, married Chinese or elderly people give red envelopes to children or unmarried singletons as a way to send good wishes, happiness and good luck in the New Year.
+During the Chinese New Year, married Chinese or elderly people give red envelopes to children or unmarried people as a way to send good wishes, happiness and good luck for the coming year.
 The money inside the red envelope is called “lucky money”.